Skip to main content

 AWS FSx for Windows File Server

-The AWS FSx service is a fully managed, high performance file system that can replace customers on premise file servers.
-Cloudamize has the capability to recommend Amazon FSx where customers have Windows File Servers in place on-premise.
+The AWS FSx service is a fully managed, high-performance file system that can replace customers' on-premises file servers.
+Cloudamize has the capability to recommend Amazon FSx where customers have Windows File Servers in place on-premises.

 What is Supported?